bpfman/bpfman/docs/blog/posts/a-new-logo.md

 # A New Logo: Using Generative AI, of course

 Since we renamed the project to `bpfman` we are in need of a new logo.
-Given that the tech buzz around Generative AI is infection, we decided to use generative AI to create our new logo.
+Given that the tech buzz around Generative AI is infectious, we decided to explore using generative AI to create our new logo.
+What we found was that it was a great way to generate ideas, but a human (me) was still needed to create the final design.

 <!-- more -->